BattMoTeam/BattMo/Documentation/optimisation.rst

 	  % Load MRST modules
 	  mrstModule add ad-core mrst-gui mpfa optimization

-For this example we set up a standard Li-ion battery with an NMC cathode and graphite anode without currect collectors.
+For this example we set up a standard Li-ion battery with an LCO cathode and graphite anode without currect collectors.
 At the moment, we do not take into account thermal effects, and we use a simple diffusion model.
 This means that the diffusion in the active material